thierryharte/AnalysisConfigs/configs/HH4b_common/README.md

 > [!TIP]
 > @Tier-3/AnalysisConfigs

+> [!NOTE]
+> If the goal is to produce Datacards, the `quantile_transformer` has to be run before this step (See in section [Quantile transformer to obtain constant signal binning](#Quantile-transformer-to-obtain-constant-signal-binning)).

 Update the config created before  in [`AnalysisConfigs/configs/HH4b_common/config_files`](./config_files/) and set the `"sig_bkg_dnn"` entry of the `onnx_model_dict` to the path of the ONNX model you produced in the previous step.